-This help site is designed to help developers using AdapTable to get up and running quickly with some of the key concepts and objects.
+This documentation is designed to help developers using AdapTable to get up and running quickly with some of the key concepts and objects.

-The main, Docs section contains bespoke guides to all that AdapTable provides grouped thematically.
+Docs (this section) - contains bespoke guides to all that AdapTable provides grouped thematically.

-The Classes section provides automated documentation for all the objects exposed by AdapTable
+Classes - provides automated documentation for all the objects exposed by AdapTable

 AdapTable is a sophisticated HTML5 DataGrid add-on.